Black metal hydrogen above 360 GPa driven by proton quantum fluctuations

 {\sf\textbf{ Production of metallic hydrogen is one of the top three open quests of physics\cite{GinzburgNobel}.
-Recent low temperature optical\cite{Dias2017}, resistivity\cite{Eremets2019_hydro}, and infrared (IR) transmission\cite{Loubeyre2019observation} experiments show different metallization pressures, varying from 360GPa to 490GPa.
-In this work, we simulate structural properties, and vibrational Raman, IR and optical spectra with inclusion of proton quantum effects.
-We confirm the C2/c-24 as the best candidate for phase III at low temperatures from 250GPa to 420GPa.
-We demonstrate that nuclear quantum effects downshift the vibron frequencies of 1000 cm-1 and are responsible of the strong increase with pressure of the Raman vibron linewidth in the 260-360 GPa range detected in experiments\cite{Eremets2019_hydro,Loubeyre2019observation}.
-The C2/c-24 phase becomes metallic at 380GPa due to band overlap, as suggested by transport data\cite{Eremets2019_hydro}.
-Despite its metallic character, we find a transparent window in the IR up to 450GPa and low reflectivity independent on the energy, both consistent with Ref.\cite{Loubeyre2019observation} and with the observation of a black phase above 320GPa\cite{Loubeyre_2002}.
-As the black phase persists even above 450GPa, the shiny phase observed at 490GPa\cite{Dias2017} is inconsistent with phase III.
-By correctly accounting for nuclear quantum effects, we reconcile all contradictions in existing experimental scenarios\cite{Dias2017,Eremets2019_hydro,Loubeyre2019observation}.}}
+Recent low-temperature experiments\cite{Dias2017,Eremets2019_hydro,Loubeyre2019observation} report different metallization pressures, varying from 360GPa to 490GPa.
+In this work, we simulate structural properties, vibrational Raman, IR and optical spectra of hydrogen phase III accounting for proton quantum effects.
+We demonstrate that nuclear quantum fluctuations downshift the vibron frequencies by 25\%, introduce a broad line-shape in the Raman spectra, and reduce the optical gap by 3eV.
+We show that hydrogen metallization occurs at 380GPa in phase III due to band overlap, in good agreement with transport data\cite{Eremets2019_hydro}.
+By simulating the optical properties, we predict this state to be a peculiar black metal, transparent in the IR.
+The transparent window closes at 450GPa, but the reflectivity remains low, discarding phase III as the shiny metal observed at 490GPa\cite{Dias2017}.
+We predict the conductivity onset to increase by 70GPa and the transparent window to increase by 1.3eV when replacing hydrogen by deuterium at 0K, underlining that metallization is driven by quantum fluctuations and is thus isotope dependent.
+We show how hydrogen acquires metallic features (conductivity and brightness) at different pressures, explaining the apparent contradictions in existing experimental scenarios\cite{Dias2017,Eremets2019_hydro,Loubeyre2019observation}. }}